 Do not disregard tight and small areas.

-These little areas are key, remember you are trying to maximize every space in your unit possible so if you spot a little and neglected corner in the living room, have a piece of furniture stand there like a DVD rack or a magazine rack.
+These little areas are essential, remember you are trying to maximize every space in your unit possible so if you spot a small and neglected corner in the living room, have a piece of furniture stand there like a DVD rack or a magazine rack.
 The area underneath your bed can be the perfect spot for a shoe rack or a mini closet space.

 Remember, do not leave any space idle as in maximizing limited spaces, every little corner matters.